alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   Gear.
 You get the gist, I guess.
 Works in SRV too.
 * `[disco;discovery scan]`: Executes a discovery scan.
 To work properly, you’ll have to set the Discovery Scanner to your first fire group, secondary fire.
-* `[head;spot;] lights [on;off]: Turns your lights on and off.
+* `[head;spot;] lights [on;off]`: Turns your lights on and off.
 Works in SRV too, kinda; turning lights off there relies on the state updating fast enough, which sometimes leads to weird results.
 * `[jump;engage;get me out;punch it chewie] [and scan;] [when ready;]`: Retracts everything that might be protruding from your ship, then jumps to the next system.
-If the FSD isn’t charging within 1s, it gets you into SC instead (e.g.
-  if your target is obstructed).
-If given “and scan”, runs a discovery scan.
-If given “when ready”, waits for mass lock to clear, your FSD to cool down and you to leave scoop range before jumping.
+If the FSD isn’t charging within 1s, it gets you into SC instead (e.g. if your target is obstructed).
+If given “and scan” runs a discovery scan.
+If given “when ready” waits for mass lock to clear, your FSD to cool down and you to leave scoop range before jumping.
 * `night vision [on;off]`: Toggles your night vision on/off.
 Works in SRV too.
 * `power to [engines;shields;systems;weapons`: Sets 4 pips to the thing you told it, 1 to the others.
 * `rapid fire lights`: Flashes your lights 5 times in a row.
 * `retract [all;everything]`: Retracts, well, everything.
-* `[super;] cruise [when ready;] Retracts everything, then jupms to SC.
-If given “when ready”, will wait for mass lock to clear and your FSD to cool down first.
+* `[super;] cruise [when ready;]`: Retracts everything, then jupms to SC.
+If given “when ready” will wait for mass lock to clear and your FSD to cool down first.

 ### SRV controls ###